Jean-MarcHarvengt/MCUME/README.md

 - press the USER1+USER2 to reboot the emulator and load another ROM
 - USER2 can be used to swap joystick 1/2 in some emulators

-# Running on the PICOMPUTER
+# Running on the PICOMPUTER/TEECOMPUTER
 - Fire button is mapped to key 'TAB'
 - USER2 is mapped to key "fn"
 - USER1 is mapped to "fn+DEL"
 - for PICO64, fb+DEL can be used to load selected game
+- AUTORUN: keep fn key pressed until LED flashes.
+Launch game with fire. (to remove AUTORUN, press down key at reset)

 # Credits
 I mostly ported the emulators from existing projects, all the credit goes to the authors of